 Tool #2.
 Pingdom Tools

-Pingdom has a very strong and narrow focus.
+Pingdom has an unyielding and narrow focus.
 That focus lies on covering the uptime monitoring needs of 90% of the companies in the world.
 Instead of branching out into other areas, we will instead place all our efforts into maintaining the best uptime monitoring service available.

 Tool #3.
 Free Website Performance Test